MakePixelsWork/CoreBootstrap/README.md

 > If you start a new project, this does not concern you.
 If you upgrade from an older major version, then be sure update your code where needed.
 A full migration guide can be found at https://getbootstrap.com/docs/5.0/migration/<br>
 > &nbsp;

-\*) Increments shown on their website ...including 5.0.4, because I still use it.<br>
+\*) Only increments shown on the Font Awesome website.
+Rest are 50+ redundant versions.
+I did include 5.0.4, because I still use it.<br />
 \*\*) Not yet installed, to be decided.

 ## How to 'version' within the CoreBootstrap code